CirrusMio/learning-things/pages/styleguide.md

     #
     # = High-level Concept
     #
-    # Knowledge about interoperations, architecutural impact, or specific
+    # Knowledge about interoperations, architectural impact, or specific
     # uses of this class can be placed under their own heading.
     #
     # *Give lots of examples*